mempoolco/spruned/README.md

 #### Partecipate

 - sPRUNED is everyday more stable, talk about it at the next meetup!
-- Run Electrum servers and BitcoinCore full nodes.
+- Run Electrum servers and Bitcoin full nodes.
 - Take the chance to contribute to a FOSS Bitcoin project: propose yourself.
 We all have ideas, don't be shy :-)
 - Write extensive sPRUNED documentation and guides.
 - Help improving sPRUNED support to third-party applications. (ask missing APIs).